vickyyyyyyy/lyrics-lstm/README.md

 python demo_train.py
 ```

+Use `--artist` flag to specify the artist to train a model for.
+Default is `nicki_minaj`.

 Use `--censored` flag to censor explicit lyrics when printing to the terminal.
+Default is `False`.

+Use `--num_words` flag to specify how many words to generate for the prediction when training.
+Default is `400`.

 ```
-python demo_train.py --censored
+python demo_train.py --artist taylor_swift --censored --num_words 100
 ```

 ### Prediction